 Slender Billy would regain his lost popularity among the English that summer when he fought under the Duke of Wellington and the I Allied Corps at the Battle of Quatre Bras and the Battle of Waterloo.
 To add to the romantic luster of the 23 year old prince, he was wounded in the shoulder during the final battle with Napoleon.

-The still slender Billy ruled the country well and moderately (securing fiscal stability and a governmental surplus) for almost a decade before revolutions breaking out all over Europe in 1848 inspired a policy change.
+Slender Billy ruled the country well and moderately (securing fiscal stability and a governmental surplus) for almost a decade before revolutions breaking out all over Europe in 1848 inspired a policy change.

 William decided to institute a more liberal regime, believing it was better to grant reforms instead of having them imposed on him on less favourable terms later.
 As he later put it, “I changed from conservative to liberal in one night“.
 He chose a committee headed by the prominent liberal Johan Rudolf Thorbecke to create a new constitution.
 The new document provided that the Eerste Kamer (Senate), previously appointed by the King, would be elected indirectly by the Provincial States.
 The Tweede Kamer (House of Representatives) would be elected directly by those who paid a certain amount in taxes.
 The electoral system changed to census suffrage in electoral districts.
 Though at first not very notably, royal power decreased; political power passed to the Tweede Kamer.
 For all intents and purposes the king was now part of government rather than its master.
 That constitution of 1848, amended (most notably by the replacement of census suffrage by universal manhood suffrage and districts with nationwide party-list proportional representation, both in 1917) is still in effect today.

 King William II would not live long after the institution of his triumphant constitutional monarchy, dying suddenly on 17 March 1849.
 He was laid to rest in the royal crypts at Nieuwe Kerk (The New Church) in Delft, Zuid-Holland.
 His great-great-grandson, William-Alexander, is currently King of the Netherlands.